|

 • in order to emphasize the most emergency urgency of the problem considered in the chapter – the demographic catastrophe in Russia caused by epidemic of teenager’s and children's narcotisms.

 Analysis of the epidemic dynamics, completed in 1999, showed that demographic changes will become irreversible at the latest in the 2004 year, and the completion of the catastrophe will occur at the latest in the 2016.
 At the same, 1999 year these data were published, and the maximum efforts were made in attempts to offer to officials the only available and real way to prevent the catastrophe – by using the abilities of FP.
-Now the prevention is impossible for the catastrophe has already begun.
-But there isn’t late yet to minimize the damage from the epidemic.

 The edition expediency